Skip to main content

 Quick answer

 The AI squish (or 'Squish It') effect turns one selfie into a glossy, wet silicone version of your head that soft hands squish and knead like jelly, with synced ASMR squelch audio.
-Most people make it with a CapCut squish template or an AI squish generator; for the cleanest result, use a native-audio video model like Seedance 2.0, or skip the prompt entirely with Starrd's Face Squish template — upload one photo and it renders the glossy-head squish with ASMR baked in, first video free.
+Most people make it with a CapCut squish template or an AI squish generator; for the cleanest result, use a native-audio video model like Seedance 2.0, or skip the prompt entirely with Starrd's Face Squish template — upload one photo and it renders the glossy-head squish with ASMR baked in — 100 credits (about $5.99), no subscription.

 What You're Trying to Make